 Pronunciation of 'Magnetic Resonance Imaging'

 Magnetic Resonance Imaging (MRI) is a medical imaging technique used in radiology to form pictures of the anatomy and physiological processes of the body.
-It is pronounced as 'mag-NET-ik REZ-oh-nuhns IM-uh-jing' in English (en-US).
+It is pronounced as 'mag-NET-ik REZ-uh-nuhns IM-uh-jing' in English (en-US).

 Pronunciation Details